Plastic pollution is an urgent environmental problem. Globally, thousands of tonnes of plastic enter our waterways and oceans each year.

 Plastic shopping bags less than 35 microns thick will be banned, including degradable, biodegradable and compostable plastic shopping bags.
 In the lead up to the ban, we will educate consumers and retailers so there is a smooth transition away from plastic shopping bags.
 You can find more information on the ban in the consultation report below.

 The Victorian Government commenced public consultation on the design of a lightweight plastic shopping bag ban reducing the impacts of plastic pollution in October 2017.
-The discussion paper on these issues, Reducing the impacts of plastics on the Victorian environment, can be found here.
+The discussion paper on these issues, Reducing the impacts of plastics on the Victorian environment, can be accessed below.

 We talked to a range of stakeholders, including retailers and environmental groups, to get their views on how we can best reduce plastic pollution.